GPII/universal/documentation/PreferencesServer.md

 This endpoint will add a new `gpiiKey` document to the system.
 There are no URL parameters, but the JSON body takes 3 fields, one of them optional.
 Required are the `prefsSafeId` and `prefsSetId`.
-These indicate the preferences safe, and the respective preferences set that this key and token will operate upon.
+These indicate the preferences safe, and the respective preferences set that this key will operate upon.
 Optionally you can pass in a unique unused `gpiiKey` to use, otherwise a new one will be generated as part of the process.
 The new document is returned upon success.
 In event of a failure, a standard error document is returned with `isError` true, and a message detailing the failure.